Seeking a Support Agreement or Modification in Georgia?

 WE CAN HELP YOU APPLY FOR THE SUPPORT YOU NEED

-When you need to file for child support, you can work with the Georgia Division of Child Support Services or with an attorney.
-If you’re going through a divorce, you’ll likely already have a family law attorney who can help determine what you deserve.
+When you need to file for child support, you can work with the Georgia Division of Child Support Services or with a child support attorney.
+If you’re going through a divorce, you’ll likely already have a divorce lawyer who can help determine what you deserve.

 You or the other parent must be a resident of Georgia before you can ask the court to enforce a child support order.
 You’ll need ID, income information, and other documents to support your payment request.
 You can work with your attorney to complete the application for support in your county courthouse.

 The child’s other parent will then be served with a notice you’re seeking child support.
 A hearing will be scheduled for both parents or their attorneys to present evidence against or for paying child support or payments of a certain amount.

 A judge will consider the variables in your case to determine how much child support is owed.
 Once a judgment is made, the parent’s child will need to start making child support payments.
 In Georgia, a parent cannot receive backpay prior to filing for child support, so it is imperative not to wait to file.

 Yes, If your circumstances have substantially changed, you can file a motion with the court to modify the previous order.
 You can file with the county clerk’s office.
 You’ll need documentation of your current income, your children’s expenses, and your spouse’s new or current income.